How to Obtain a Startup Visa for Japan

 It is a monthly review at most municipalities authorized for the startup visa in Japan.
 If the authorities find the progress of your preparations satisfactory, you will be allowed to renew your startup visa once for another 6 months.

-Obviously, because a startup visa is a facility offered to make the initial business preparations, after 12 months, the startup visa is not renewed.
+Obviously, because a startup visa is a facility offered to make the initial business preparations, it is not renewed after 12 months.
 Towards the end of this duration, you must apply for a longer-term “business manager” visa by fulfilling the requirements to launch your startup in Japan.

 Jamila Brown is a 5-year veteran in Japan working in the education and business sector.
 Jamila is currently transitioning into the digital marketing world in Japan.
 In her free time, she enjoys traveling and writing about the culture in Japan.